bootyspecialist/cornellforum/readme.md

 # cornellforum #
 Cornellforum is a forum for Cornell University students, alumni and prospective students.
-If you are a Cornellian, know PHP and would like to contribute please submit a pull request or email me at will.najar@outlook.com.
+If you are a Cornellian and would like to contribute please submit a pull request or email me at will.najar@outlook.com.
 Cornellforum is in no way endorsed by Cornell University.

 ## Design goals: ##
 Cornellforum has a few loose design goals: